samgoree/samgoree.github.io/_posts/2017-12-1-Sonic Primitives.md

+---
+layout: default
+title: Sonic Primitives
+excerpt: Last week, I discovered a wonderful twitter account that posts art generated from images using Primitive.lol by Michael Fogleman.
+Since following it, I have been bombarded with beautiful images of shapes arranged to resemble real things.
+---

 # Sonic Primitives

 Hi!
 Sorry I don't post much.
 I now have a real job and spend most of my time on that.
 Also I finished my honors research, so I didn't have too much to write about until recently.